Ashinee-20/Supervised-Text-Classification/README.md

 # Supervised-Text-Classification
-Implemented a Supervised Text Classification using Multinomial Naive Bayes algorithm achieved an overall accuracy of 97%.
-Deployed the model into a web application using flask and hosted it on Python Anywhere Platform.
-Website link - http://ashi2003.pythonanywhere.com/
+As part of our Machine Learning Course Project 2023, implemented a Supervised Text Classification on BBC Dataset and achieved an overall accuracy of 97%.
+Deployed the model into a web application using flask.

+Link to the webite - http://ashi2003.pythonanywhere.com/

+### Teammates
+* Ashinee Kesanam
+* Renukasakshi V Patil

+## Dataset
+Used the BBC Dataset for performing this task, which consisted of
+* 1490 rows
+* 5 classes - Entertainment, Sports, Business, Technology, Politics

+## Model
+* Implemented Multinomial Naive Bayes Algorithm
+* Attained an Accuracy of 97%
+![My Image]